Escalator of Life

-"Escalator of Life" is a song from Robert Hazard's self-titled debut album released in 1982.
-The song spent 9 weeks on the Billboard Hot 100, peaking at #58 on April 9, 1983.
+"Escalator of Life" is a song from Robert Hazard's first mini-album Robert Hazard, released in 1982.
+The song spent 9 weeks on the Billboard Hot 100, peaking at number 58 on April 9, 1983.
 The song is mentioned in the books Preaching the Incarnation and Cyndi Lauper: A Memoir.
 The single version of the song was remixed and edited by Neil Kernon.